This author has 35 years' experience as a successful owner-operator of an auto repair shop and buyer and seller of auto repair equipment.

-How to Start an Auto Repair Shop: Marketing
+How to Start and Run a Successful Auto Repair Shop

 Self-knowledge and self-worth are vital personal attributes when starting a workshop or auto repair shop.
 You need to enjoy dealing with people in general.
-If you enjoy the mechanical work that is great, but if you intend to grow, you will need to spend time learning the best way to market your business.
+It's great if you enjoy the mechanical work, but if you intend to grow, you will need to spend time learning the best way to market your business.

-The first thing to consider once you have customers is to have someone with people talent at the front of your shop, and it doesn't have to be your mechanic.
+The first thing to consider once you have customers is to have someone with great interpersonal skills at the front of your shop, and it doesn't have to be your mechanic.

 The best mechanic I ever had was not allowed near a customer!